Orifunmilolami/LITA_PROJECT-1-Sales-Data-/README.md

 ## The Dataset
 #### The Dataset contains 2 years sales details of a retail store. ( year 2023 and 2024 ).
 The file contains about 5000 rows and 7 columns.
 The files are as follows:
+Order ID
+Customer ID
+Product
+Region
+Order Date
+Quantity
-Order ID, Customer ID, Product, Region, Order Date, Quantity, Unit Price.
+Unit Price.